Mauitron/Void-Vault/README.md

 ## Features
 - **Security from Non-existence**: Just like it's namesake, when you open the vault, there are no passwords to be found.
 Nothing to steal.
+- **Realtime input substitution**: Outputs secure high entropy outputs on each keypress in real time.
 - **Weak Input into Strong Output**: Simple inputs like "password123" produce ultra-secure passwords.
+- **Bidirectional temporal dependency**: future keypresses depends on what came before them.
+Previous keypresses change depending on what comes after them.
+This mean "123" outputs a completely different sequence of characters than "1234".
 - **Zero Dependencies**: Back-end is pure Rust standard library only. making it completely auditable.
 - **Ment to be yours**: No APIs or cloud service.
 Each user has their own